lovely-error/Overtyped/README.md

 # Overtyped
-> To conceave of types as of something designating only a set of posible values an antity can be is correct;
+> To conceive of types as of something designating only a set of possible values an entity can be is correct;
 > the erroneous assumption is one that dictates this not to be considered about the whole programm.

 To construct programms with some typing discipline being involved in the process is efficacious.
-You are a human and thus you make mistakes; thankfully to us all, a computer can aid you in preventing errors to contaguiosly propogate through your programm.
-Many techniques are possible, and you are famililar with at least one - to annotate expressions with tags.
-While useful, this solution is partial - you can only expect certain variables to be one of possible values, and certainly you cannot put constraints on how components of your programms interact.
-This package is an attempt to remediate an afforementioned issue.
-It affords six constructions to specify how variables must evolve during execution of a programm.
+You are a human and thus you make mistakes; thankfully to us all, a computer can aid you in preventing errors to contagiously propagate through your programm.
+Many techniques are possible, and you are familiar with at least one - to annotate expressions with tags.
+While useful, this solution is partial - you can only expect certain variables to be one of the possible values, and certainly, you cannot put constraints on how components of your programms interact.
+This package is an attempt to remediate the aforementioned issue.
+It affords six constructions to specify how variables must evolve during the execution of a programm.

-1. Hoare functions - allow you to specify what your code should be before it gets into function (this is named precondition check) - and what your code should be after it gets out of the function (this is named postcondition check).
+1. Hoare functions - allow you to specify what your code should be before it gets into a function (this is named precondition check) - and what your code should be after it gets out of the function (this is named postcondition check).
 ```
 import Typee